 To deliver a truly mixed development, a broadly equal mix of uses (boatyard, community centre, residential and public square) should be the starting point for design considerations.
 There will be flexibility depending upon the more precise requirements deemed necessary for the boatyard and community centre at the time of a planning application although no single use should excessively dominate the site.
 With a number of competing land uses expected on the site, in order to be achievable, it may not be possible to deliver the maximum amount of development aspired to by developers and the local community alike.
 There will need to be a level of compromise by each interested party.

+The canal is a public asset and the design of development and access to the canal should reflect this.
 The entire site should feel part of the Jericho community rather than some areas feeling entirely private.
 For this reason the active/public uses (community centre and boatyard) and the private dwellings should be spread across the site.
 This will ensure that the site integrates well into the local community.

 Building heights and frontages